IbaiMtnz05/Neural-Network-Classifier/README.md

 > [!WARNING]
 > The program assumes a specific CSV format for data files.
 Deviations from this format may cause parsing issues.

+> [!IMPORTANT]
+> - Thread count must be specified at runtime
+> - Performance may vary based on system architecture

 ## Future Improvements

-- Implement parallelization for faster processing
 - Add more dynamic memory allocations

 > [!NOTE]
-> This project is a work in progress.
+> This is a uni project

+> [!NOTE]
+> This parallel implementation is optimized for CPU-bound workloads and shared-memory architectures.